KV7: History

 Christian Leblanc, as part of a joint Franco-Egyptian mission in 1991, determined that construction of the tomb was begun before the end of Ramesses II's second year on the throne and took no more than ten or twelve years to complete.

-After the tomb was almost broken into, as depicted in the Strike Papyrus of the 29th year of Ramesses III, Ramesses II's mummy was moved to the tomb of his father Seti I, then to the mummy cache in DB320.
+After the tomb was almost broken into during the Deir el-Medina strikes, as depicted in the Strike Papyrus of the 29th year of Ramesses III, Ramesses II's mummy was moved to the tomb of his father Seti I, then to the mummy cache in DB320.
+The original granite sarcophagus of Ramesses II was later reused by a high priest of the 21st Dynasty named Menkheperre, around 1000 BCE.

 Tourists during the Third Intermediate and Roman periods left "abundant quantities" of potsherds in the burial chamber and nearby antechamber.
 Greek tourists, like "Herakleos, Echeboulos of Rhodes, Deilos and a certain Se(l)aminion of Cyprus", carved their names into the first corridor.

 The British consul Henry Salt and, in 1829, Champollion both worked to clear earth that had filled in the tomb.

 It was still only by crawling that Richard Lepsius was able to reach the end of the tomb in 1844–1845, exploring the accessible rooms and planning the underground complex, the walls of which, he noted, had been badly damaged by silt and gravel.
 Lepsius not only provided the first precise plan of the tomb but also guessed the existence, to the east of the pillared chamber (F), of two rooms which are still inaccessible.
 Only much later was Lepsius' plan revised by the team of the Theban Mapping Project of the University of Berkeley.

 When Theodore Davis obtained the concession for the Valley of the Kings, he and Harry Burton undertook excavations of the tomb (1913–1914), the work renewed by Howard Carter (1917–1921), not only inside but also outside the tomb.
 It was during these undertakings that the first remains of the royal funerary furniture were revealed, notably those pieces now in the collections of the Metropolitan Museum of Art in New York and the British Museum."